Koonkie-Cloud-Services/MAGSplitter/README.md

 ### Usage
 ***
 MAGSplitter is meant to be used after the WGS and the metapathways pipeline.
+There are two options to run MAGsplitter
+#### **Option 1**:
-To use this script, set main.py as an executable file.
-Following, pass the file locations for the input files as arguments.
+To use this script  pass the file locations for the input files as arguments.
-A "results" folder will be created in the directory of MAGSplitter, and the output files will be stored there.
+A "results" folder will be created in the current working directory
 ```
 options:
   -h, --help            show this help message and exit